-Report: Ford is developing two dedicated EV platforms for debut by 2025
+Ford is developing electric Explorer SUV, two dedicated EV platforms for debut by 2025

-Ford is developing two dedicated EV platforms—one for full-size pickup trucks and SUVs, the other for cars and smaller SUVs—for debut by 2025, Reuters reported Tuesday.
+As part of a broad shift toward electric vehicles, Ford is developing two dedicated EV platforms—one for full-size pickup trucks and SUVs, the other for cars and smaller SUVs—for debut by 2025, the company confirmed Wednesday.

-The report, based on sources familiar with the matter, indicates Ford is shifting strategy.
 The automaker's first batch of mass-market EVs largely relies on platforms adapted from internal-combustion models, or borrowed from other automakers.
+But its next wave of EV platforms will bring an electric Explorer, Ford confirmed Wednesday, along with the possibility of an electric Bronco.

+Electric Ford Bronco outline from Ford Capital Market Day presentation via Mike Levine on Twitter

+Electric Ford F-Series outline from Ford Capital Market Day presentation via Mike Levine on Twitter

+Electric Ford van outline from Ford Capital Market Day presentation via Mike Levine on Twitter

 Ford is making a $1 billion push toward EVs in Europe by 2030, and a vehicle due in 2023 and based on VW's MEB platform is an important first step in that, for example.
+Its planned investment by 2025 on electrification now sums $30 billion.

-Dedicated EV platforms would bring Ford more in line with General Motors, Volkswagen, and Hyundai/Kia, which have made such platforms the centerpieces of their EV strategies.
+Dedicated EV platforms will help bring Ford more in line with General Motors, Volkswagen, and Hyundai/Kia, which have made such platforms the centerpieces of their EV strategies.

+One of the Ford platforms will be a mid-size platform, supporting a wide range of rear- and all-wheel-drive vehicles ranging from crossovers to pickups, while the other larger platform will be designed for next-generation full-size pickups and SUVs.

 2022 Ford F-150 Lightning

-One of the reported Ford platforms will be an updated version of the Mustang Mach-E's platform, which was designed with some flexibility and it's expected to spawn other models soon—including a Lincoln EV.
+In addition to this—between now and the 2026 model year, when these models are anticipated to arrive, Ford has potential variants built off the Mustang Mach-E's platform, which was designed with some flexibility and is still expected to spawn a Lincoln EV.

-Codenamed GE2, the next-generation Mach-E platfom, will also be used for an eventual replacement for the current Mustang coupe, the report said, perhaps putting to rest questions of whether the electric SUV is a "real" Mustang.

 Ford last week revealed the F-150 Lightning, a key model in the company's plan to electrify its icons.
 The Lightning is based on the same platform as internal-combustion F-150 models, but a replacement due in 2025 will use a dedicated platform codenamed TE1, the report said.
 That platform could also be used for electric versions of the Ford Expedition and Lincoln Navigator SUVs, according to the report.

-Note: This piece was updated to reflect Ford's confirmation of what had first been reported by Reuters.